 The program has its origins in Christian ideology, but its language has been broadened to refer to “spirituality” and a “higher power” to be more accessible to people of all faiths.

 One of the most significant benefits of AA is its widespread accessibility.
-Meetings are held all over the world,9 free of charge, offering a supportive space for people struggling with alcohol addiction.
-AA’s anonymity10 allows members to openly share their experiences and challenges without fear of judgment from their wider community.
+Meetings are held all over the world,9 free of charge, offering a supportive space for people struggling with alcohol use disorder.
+AA’s anonymity10 allows members to freely talk about their experiences without fear of judgment from their wider community.

 AA is a strong community.
 Members can connect with others who understand their struggles and find support, accountability, and belonging.
 This camaraderie and shared purpose help members stay committed to long-term sobriety.

 Many people also enjoy the program’s structured approach to recovery.
 By following the program step by step, members develop a framework for self-reflection, personal responsibility, and spiritual growth.
-Working with an AA sponsor provides a deeper level of personalized support, which can be vital, especially in early recovery.
+Sponsorship in AA provides a deeper level of personalized support, which can be vital, especially in early recovery.

 AA’s core recovery philosophy is based on the concept of a higher power,11 a universal force that offers guidance through the challenges of recovery.
 This doesn’t necessarily equate to a specific religion—the focus is on finding a source of strength outside oneself.